Fortress conservation: Tanzania

 More than 150,000 Maasai people face eviction in Tanzania with moves to turn their lands into nature reserves for luxury safari tourism and for trophy hunting in the Ngorongoro Conservation Area, which is a UNESCO World Heritage Site, and in Loliondo near the Serengeti National Park.
-Previous attempts to forcefully evict the Maasai have alleged to have included burning their homes.
+Previous attempts to forcefully evict the Maasai were alleged to have included burning their homes.

+Uganda

+In 1991, Uganda classified the land that the indigenous Batwa lived on as national parks and they claim that many have been evicted from their homes.
+In particular, these areas, such as the Mgahinga Gorilla National Park, are also home to the endangered Mountain gorilla.

 United States of America

 The preservation of Yosemite National Park under the advocacy of John Muir meant the expulsion of the Miwok and Paiute Native Americans.